 If you’re visiting in March or April, you can catch the cherry blossoms, while the amazing autumn colours make their appearance in October.

-Other Asian countries you can visit visa free: Fiji, Hong Kong, Malaysia, Macau, Singapore, and Thailand.
+Other Asian countries you can visit visa free: Fiji, Hong Kong, Indonesia, Malaysia, Macau, Singapore, and Thailand.

 Europe’s visa-free destinations for South Africans